bruceravel/larch-plugin-tutorial/firstplugin/firstplugin.md

   _xrf: <Group _xrf>
 ```

-This is Larch's master list of symbols, which are all the things --
+This is Larch's master list of symbols, which are all the words --
 functions, scalars, arrays, objects, and so on -- that Larch
 understands.
 In essence, it is the master dictionary of words that
 the Larch interpreter can understand at the command line.